NeleWandel/TDS/docs/source/API.rst

 .. method:: Lock()
 | Disables all frontpanel buttons and knobs on the oscilloscope, including the touchscreen.
 | The command :meth:`Unlock` enables them again.
-.. method:: Recall(storagelocation)
-| Sets all oscilloscope settings to a state that was saved via the :meth:`Save` command.
-| ``storagelocation`` must range from 1 through 10.
-.. method:: ResetToFactorySettings()
-| Resets the oscilloscope to the default settings.
-.. method:: Save(storagelocation)
-| Saves the current settings of the oscilloscope to a storage location.
-These settings can be reapplied to the oscilloscope by using the :meth:`Recall` command.
-| ``storagelocation`` must range from 1 through 10.
 .. method:: SetDate(day, month, year)
 | Changes the internal date of the oscilloscope. ``day`` and ``month`` must be two digits, ``year`` must be four digits.
 .. method:: Undo()